nbilly/arpcache/README.md

 **Prerequisite: Python 2.7.12**

-1. execute following commands on Active and Passive devices and log output in a single file:
+1. execute following commands on Active and Passive devices and log output in a single file for each node:
 ```
 > show arp all
 ```